 Thread Safety in the Standard C++ Library

-The following thread safety rules apply to the Standard C++ Library (except shared_ptr and iostream classes, as described below).
+The following thread safety rules apply to all classes in the Standard C++ Library (except shared_ptr and iostream classes, as described below).

 A single object is thread safe for reading from multiple threads.
 For example, given an object A, it is safe to read A from thread 1 and from thread 2 simultaneously.